 Like the Jetta Sportwagen it replaces, the Golf version will appeal to families, but also active folks with cargo carrying needs.
 The rear seats are split and fold down easily, expanding the cargo space to 66.5 cubic feet.
 Plus, the roof is lower to make it easier to load bicycles and such on top.

 When it comes to safety, the Sportwagen lacks some modern technology like a blind spot warning system but the 2016 model should rectify that.
-Standard features include electronic stability control, anti-lock brakes, the new Automatic Post-Collision Braki2015_golf_sportwagen_4707ng system that 2015_golf_sportwagen_3811continues to apply brakes after a crash to avoid additional collisions, and the roadside assistance program for three-years or 36,000 miles (whichever comes first).
+Standard features include electronic stability control, anti-lock brakes, the new Automatic Post-Collision Braking system that continues to apply brakes after a crash to avoid additional collisions, and the roadside assistance program for three-years or 36,000 miles (whichever comes first).

 Available safety technology includes parking sensors and forward collision warning.